The Dell House

 ‘Big George’ was carved out of the oak trunk.
 This was based on the concrete chess piece we found when clearing the area that is now the garden railway.

-The most recent additions to the carvings are two moles, inspired by the book The Boy, the Mole, the Fox and the Horse by Charles Mackesy, given to us by grateful ‘between houses’ guests over the lockdown winter of 2020 / 21.
+The book The Boy, the Mole, the Fox and the Horse by Charles Mackesy, given to us by grateful ‘between houses’ guests over the lockdown winter of 2020 / 21.
+We then added two moles to the collection.

 The only carving we’ve had not using our own wood is in the area we’ve named the 100th Acre Wood, beyond the Wendy House.
 You'll need to come and visit the garden to see why.